-I recently embarked on a project to teach more people about the Bullet Journal Method, so I gave a presentation complete with an infographic, article, and three templates.
-The article is below, and the infographic/printables are above.
+I recently embarked on a project to teach more people about the Bullet Journal Method, and I gave a presentation.
 Enjoy!

 This is a step-by-step process of how to start your own BuJo practice from scratch!
 Just follow the steps, and you’re golden.